cyberbotics/webots/docs/discord/technical-questions.md

 ah that will be it, thanks

 ##### Fabien Rohrer [Moderator] 09/03/2019 15:10:51
-Not sure at 100% but it seems your connector is not well aligned (red = x axis towards)
+Not sure at 100% but it seems your connector is not well aligned (red = x-axis towards)